kanishkamin/kanishkamin/README.md

 --->

-Hello there!
-Welcome to my GitHub profile.
+**Hello there!
+Welcome to my GitHub profile.**
-I'm an undergraduate student pursuing a Bachelor's degree in Electronics and Communication Engineering, and I'm passionate about Python programming and Arduino development.
+I'm an undergraduate student pursuing a Bachelor's degree in **Electronics and Communication Engineering**, and I'm passionate about Python programming and Arduino development.
 This README is here to give you a glimpse into who I am, what I'm working on, and how you can collaborate with me.

 ## About Me

-- 👋 Hi, I’m Kanishk Amin
+- 👋 Hi, I’m **_Kanishk Amin_**
 - **Education:** Bachelor of Engineering in Electronics and Communication
 - **Email:** kanishkamin07@gmail.com
 - **LinkedIn:** [Your LinkedIn Profile](https://www.linkedin.com/in/your-profile)